 c.
 If your child is over 12 years of age, you need to schedule an appointment online with the Federal Benefits Unit to submit form SS-5 once the U.S. passport is issued.
 For detailed information on the requirements and the process for a social security number you must visit the Social Security Administration.

 9. Proof of physical presence in the United States of the U.S. citizen parent(s).
-Documents that might show residence include, but are not limited to, school transcripts, university transcripts, employment records, bank records showing deposits and withdrawals in the United States, fixed utility bills, or passport entry and exit stamps.
+Documents that might show residence include, but are not limited to, school transcripts, university transcripts, employment records, bank records showing deposits and withdrawals in the United States, fixed utility bills, passports with entry and exit stamps or DD214 Separation Statement for military members.
 Please review the physical presence requirements for citizenship transmission to ensure you have sufficient evidence to prove the length of presence in the United States required for your circumstances.
 Bring the documents to the interview.
 They do not need to be certified documents for the initial interview.
 Important Notice: Item 2.2j. on page 2 of form DS-2029 must be completed in detail, including all the trips you made in/out of the U.S. from your date of birth until the birth of your child.
 An example of an acceptable and correctly completed form DS-2029 is provided here (2MB).

 10. Consular Report of Birth Abroad for your other children if you have documented them as U.S. citizens.
 Bring a copy of the original document to the interview.